PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 A robust testing framework should test not just that functions and methods return the expected results, but also that they issue the expected warnings and raise the expected exceptions.
-In PlasmaPy, tests often need to compare floats against floats, arrays, and `~astropy.units.Quantity` objects against other floats, arrays, and `~astropy.units.Quantity` objects to within a certain tolerance.
+In PlasmaPy, tests often need to compare a `float` against a `float`, an `~numpy.array` against an `~numpy.array`, and `~astropy.units.Quantity` objects against other `~astropy.units.Quantity` objects to within a certain tolerance.
-Occasionally tests will be needed to make sure that a function will return the same value for different arguments (e.g., due to symmetry properties.
+Occasionally tests will be needed to make sure that a function will return the same value for different arguments (e.g., due to symmetry properties).
 PlasmaPy's `~plasmapy.utils` subpackage contains the `~plasmapy.utils.run_test` and `~plasmapy.utils.run_test_equivalent_calls` helper functions that can generically perform many of these comparisons and checks.

-The `~plasmapy.utils.run_test` function can be used to check that a callable object returns the expected result, raises the expected exception, or issues the expected warning using the supplied positional and keyword arguments.
-This function is particularly useful for unit tests of straightforward functions when you have a bunch of inputs and know the expected result.
+The `~plasmapy.utils.run_test` function can be used to check that a callable object returns the expected result, raises the expected exception, or issues the expected warning for different positional and keyword arguments.
+This function is particularly useful when unit testing straightforward functions when you have a bunch of inputs and know the expected result.

 Suppose that we want to test the trigonometric property that